Pampas Grande: Ecology

 Pampas Grande presents ecological formations of estepa, montano and páramo very humid sub-alpine, sub-humid mountains and puna.
 The sub-humid mountains have a sub-humid and cold climate and present a very rugged terrain, the current use of which is semi-intensive agriculture, mainly rainfed, with these characteristics being present in the upper part of the Chorrillos hamlet and the town of Pampas Grande.
 The sector of use of puna or paramo, presents a humid and frigid climate with poor vegetation that serves as grazing for sheep and cattle.
 This area is located mainly in the entire extension of the Matara hamlet and upper parts of the Quebradas Pacchac and Chorrillos basins.

 Puyas Raimondi characteristics of the highest part of the town, the most important group are located in Cerro Castilla.

-Florencio
+Vegetation

-The flora is largely dominated by the native species Eucalyptus and Swiss pine (Pinus cembra).
-The first is located in a large percentage of the district territory below 3600 m.a.s.l, due to its intensive afforestation in the late 1980s.
-The second is above 3600 m.a.s.l.
-They share the habitat with the native Andean vegetation, such as the quenual, the tara, the quishuar, the molle, the ichu, and an abundant number of aromatic plants such as the cedar and the muña, among others.
+The flora is largely dominated by Eucalyptus trees and the Swiss pine (Pinus cembra).
+They share the habitat with native Andean vegetation, such as quenual, tara, quishuar, molle, ichu, and an abundant number of aromatic plants such as cedar and muña.

 Wildlife

-The native fauna is composed of various animal species that inhabit the different existing ecosystems.
-Among the mammals, the taruca, the deer, the llama, the spectacled bear and the fox stand out in the thickest areas of the puna forests, and rodents such as the vizcacha and the muca in the stony areas.
-There is also a great diversity of birds: raptors, such as the condor, sparrowhawk and kestrel, and nocturnal, such as the owl; waterfowl, such as the Andean duck, and passerines, such as the house sparrow, goldfinch, and nightingale.
-It is worth noting the existence of migratory birds, such as the swallows, which nest during the winter in wetlands.
-In addition, the pigeon is notable among domestic birds.
-Among the reptiles, saurians like the lizard, and ophidians, like the snake.
-As for amphibians, they inhabit the toad and the frog.
+Among the mammals, tarucas, deer, llamas, spectacled bears and foxes stand out in the thickest areas of the puna forests.
+Rodents such as vizcacha and muca are common in stony areas.
+There is also a great diversity of birds: raptors, such as the condor, sparrowhawk and kestrel; and nocturnal, such as the owl; waterfowl, such as the Andean duck; and passerines, such as the house sparrow, goldfinch, and nightingale.
+There are also migratory birds, such as swallows, which nest during the winter in wetlands.
+There are also lizards, snakes, toads, and frogs.